Public Good - Te Iwi Whānui

 The government has made a decision not to report on New Zealand’s greenhouse gas emissions as part of the package of statistical environmental reporting for the period starting 2015.
 The new reporting regime was announced today by the Chief Executives of Stats NZ and the Ministry for the Environment respectively, having been vetted by the […]

-Filed Under: Government, The Environment Tagged With: Democracy
+Filed Under: Democracy, Government, The Environment

 24 February 2015 by Jan Rivers